ibm-cloud-docs/vpc/block_storage_is_create.md

 4. When you're finished, click **Create volume**.
 You're returned to the {{site.data.keyword.block_storage_is_short}} volumes page, where a message indicates that the volume is being created (volume status is _pending_).
 A second message displays when the volume is created (volume status is _available_).
 5. To see details of the new volume, select the **View resource** link in the second message to go to the Volume details page.

+If you're not ready to order yet or just looking for pricing information, you can add the information that you see in the side panel to an Estimate.
+For more information about how this feature works, see [Estimating your costs](/docs/billing-usage?topic=billing-usage-cost).
+{: tip}

 ### Creating a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot in the UI
 {: #create-vol-from-snapshot-ui}